AustinCodingAcademy/wordpress-gitbook/01Lesson.md

 #Tips for Good SEO
 1. Every page must include a H1 headline
-2. focus keyword must relate to content
+2. Focus keyword must relate to content
-3. Clean code helps
+3. Clean code helps with indexing
 4. Don't block robots
 5. meta keywords are good for other search engines
+6. Google is not the only search engine.

 ## Project
-improve a page on the austin coding academys website and improve it.
+Find a page on the Austin Coding Academy's website and improve the SEO.